sathya43/Sathyanarayana_FOPJava_GradedProject1/README.md

 1. Controller package: The Controller package has the Main.Class that drives the execution of the program.

-2. Models package: The models package has the definition of the classes used in the project.
+2. Models/Departments package: This package has the definition of the classes used in the project.

-      The models package has the follwoing classes
+      The package has the follwoing classes

       Super Department Class which is the parent class.